BeyondCy/FPG/README.md

 1. Graphics have to be reduced to lowest settings for smooth FPS, even on high end phones.
 2. Battery life is impossible to spare.
 3. You can only clutter the screen with so many inputs.

+## Copyright Notice

+FPG uses the Unreal® Engine.
+Unreal® is a trademark or registered trademark of Epic Games, Inc. in the United States of America and elsewhere.

+Unreal® Engine, Copyright 1998 – 2017, Epic Games, Inc.  All rights reserved.